JuliaDiff/ChainRules.jl/docs/src/index.md

 The most trivial use of the `pushforward` from within `frule` is to calculate the directional derivative:

-If we would like to know the the directional derivative of `f` for an input chage of `(1.5, 0.4, -1)`
+If we would like to know the the directional derivative of `f` for an input change of `(1.5, 0.4, -1)`

 ```julia
 direction = (1.5, 0.4, -1) # (ȧ, ḃ, ċ)